aichi/Touchr/README.md

 Touchr
 =======

-The core idea of Touchr is that many mobile web sites are prepared for touchable devices but are incompatible with new Internet Explorer 10.
-This package automatically mimics touch events in IE10 browser.
+The core idea of Touchr is that many mobile web sites are prepared for touchable devices but are incompatible with new Internet Explorer 10 and newer.
+This package automatically mimics touch events in these browsers.
 Intro page is available on http://aichi.github.com/Touchr.

 Usage: